 Orchid House Surgery - The needs of sick people and their carers are complicated and not always easy to anticipate.
 As doctors, nurses and receptionists, we try to remember how stressful and worrying it is to be a patient - we too get stressed by the nature of the work and the long hours involved.
 If you tell us where problems have arisen it gives us the chance to try and put things right.
 We try to provide the best possible service, but sometimes things do go wrong.
-If you think this has happened in your case, please write to our Practice Manager, Mrs Nikki Long; all complaints will be acknowledged within 3 working days and responded to following investigation within 10 working days.
+If you think this has happened in your case, please write to our Practice Manager, all complaints will be acknowledged and responded to following investigation.

 We are continually striving to improve our service.
 Any helpful suggestions would be much appreciated and suggestions should be placed in the suggestions box in the waiting room or handed in to the receptionist on duty who will relay them to the Practice Manager.